svan0/anime_recommendation_system/README.md

 Once the model is trained, we iterate over all pairs of (user, anime) that we generated during the inference step of the retrieval model and get a score which will be used to rank the retrieved animes.

 ### Web app
-The generated recommendation are saved to a Redis database for low latency access.
+The generated recommendation are saved to a Redis database for low latency access. <br />
-When a user enters the web app, it will be asked to enter its MAL id
+When a user enters the web app, it will be asked to enter its myanimelist id
 ![Web app 1](images/web_app_1.png)
 Once that is done the app will show the user 5 random animes from the top 20 animes that we recommend for that user.
 ![Web app 2](images/web_app_2.png)